mathworks-ref-arch/matlab-aws-s3/Documentation/Authentication.md

 To access the AWS™ service it is necessary to authenticate with AWS.
 This can be accomplished in two ways:
 1. Using the default AWS Credential Provider Chain, to iterate through the default AWS authentication methods.
 This is the default authentication mechanism.
 2. Using a custom stored credentials file to define the credentials to be used by a client.
-To use this mechanism configure the client as follows: *<clientName>.useCredentialsProviderChain = false;*.
-This disables provider chain.
+To use this mechanism configure the client as follows: *clientName.useCredentialsProviderChain = false;* This disables provider chain.

 Particularly if using other AWS tools or services the first methods can be more convenient as one can have a common authentication process.